Editor’s Note: Originally published on Apr. 17, 2020, last updated on Nov. 4, 2022.

-Hoping to sell on Amazon in 2020?
-Understanding how to comply with Amazon rules, policies, and guidelines will make your life easier.
+Getting set up to sell on Amazon in 2022 or trying to end the year on a high note?
+Complying with Amazon rules, policies, and guidelines will make your life easier.
 Whether you’re just starting out or you’re an experienced Amazon seller trying to refresh your memory, here’s a 5-minute crash course on Amazon selling rules.

 First things first – sign your seller agreement.
 You do this when you set up your Amazon account.
+You can terminate it any time by contacting Amazon’s representatives.
 It’s a simple contract with straightforward terms.
-But pay special attention to the sections that mention these caveats:
+But pay special attention to the sections that mention these 10 caveats:

 - Amazon can withhold your funds if your performance is poor.